 Your content has to be good, and it genuinely has to actually help people.

 YouTube is now the second biggest search engine in the world.

-Making helpful, relevant videos on your niche will expose you to an annual audience of over 1.5 billion people.
+Making helpful, relevant videos on your niche, supported by a large number of views with the help of companies like The Marketing Heaven, will expose you to an annual audience of over 1.5 billion people.
 As you create your video content you’ll build authority, boost engagement and drive more people to your site.

 Stacking YouTube videos on top of Blogging is a winning strategy for sure.